Buyer feedback impacts a number of factors in the home selling process, including whether the seller’s price and hope for a quick sale are legitimate.

 Many tools exist for agents to set appropriate expectations for their sellers.
 But even the most comprehensive of stats might not be enough to convince some sellers their home isn’t the best on the market.
 It’s a tricky situation many listing agents have been in, which is why receiving feedback from buyers can ultimately help lead to a smoother and quicker sale.

-All ShowingTime products include a feedback module, with the option for Enhanced Feedback.
+All ShowingTime products include a feedback module, with the option to upgrade to Enhanced Feedback.
 Among other features, both feedback options allow listing agents to automatically send feedback requests to showing agents.
 With Enhanced Feedback, the form is customizable and can consist of a single comment box with multiple choice questions the listing agent can personalize for each listing.

 Personalized questions provide the best feedback and can help shed light on where your listing stands compared to others.
 Here are six suggested feedback questions we think every listing agent should ask: